LucStrater/RusHourOnAutoPilot/README.md

 python3 main.py
 ```

 Next follow the steps printed in the terminal.
 First you will be asked which board you want to solve.
-Subsequently, you can pick the algorithm to solve it with. **It is strongly advised to solely use the hill climber algorithm on boards 5, 6 and 7** as the other algorithms are very slow and might in some case crash due to a lack of memory.
+Subsequently, you can pick the algorithm to solve it with. **It is strongly advised to solely use the Hill Climber algorithm on boards 5, 6 and 7** as the other algorithms are very slow and might in some case crash due to a lack of memory.

 #### Hill Climber usage
 With regards to the Hill Climber the user is prompted to input several values.
 These are as follows: